+3. A sodium/potassium ratio less than about 2.5.
+If the sodium/potassium ratio is very low, then adrenal exhaustion is usually more severe.

 4. A sodium level less than about 11 mg%.

 5. A potassium level less than about 5 mg%.

 6. Four lows pattern, also called four low macrominerals.
 This is a double burnout pattern.

 7. Phosphorus less than 12 mg%.
 Phosphorus less than 10 may be a double burnout indicator.

-11. Poor eliminator pattern, also called the Double O Pattern, with at least three very low metal readings, is a burnout indicator.
-Six poor eliminator indicators is a double burnout indicator. (see Poor Eliminator Pattern below for the exact criteria).
+8. Three poor eliminator patterns (very low metal readings), is a burnout indicator.
+Six poor eliminator patterns is a double burnout indicator. (see Poor Eliminator Pattern below for the exact criteria).
 The minerals to look for are copper, iron, manganese, lead, mercury, cadmium, arsenic, aluminum and nickel.

 When more than one of these indicators are revealed, one refers to the situation as double burnout, triple burnout or perhaps quadruple or quintuple burnout.